 Artificial Intelligence in healthcare refers to the use of algorithms to approximate human reasoning in the analysis of complex patient data.
 Simply put, AI is the ability for software to approximate conclusions without direct human input.

-AI systems like Security Audit Manager iQTM can examine your patient privacy audit logs and millions of PHI views behind the scenes so your privacy and compliance auditors don’t have to. iQ can then apply the same methodology your auditors would use themselves — plus other advanced methodology that they may not — to remove false positives and zero in on only the truly suspicious activity.
+AI systems like Haystack can examine your patient privacy audit logs and millions of PHI views behind the scenes so your privacy and compliance auditors don’t have to.
+Haystack can then apply the same methodology your auditors would use themselves — plus other advanced methodology that they may not — to remove false positives and zero in on only the truly suspicious activity.